caktus/guidebook/docs/services/papertrail.md

 2. Create a [support
     request](https://caktus.atlassian.net/servicedesk/customer/portal/3)
     to get a Papertrail account.
-3. Once you have an account, find out our Papertrail instance\'s [hostname and port](https://papertrailapp.com/systems/setup).
+3. Once you have an account, find out our Papertrail instance's [hostname and port](https://papertrailapp.com/systems/setup).
 4. Encrypt those values as a `LOG_DESTINATION` secret: